 Issue Response

 Late for lesson Challenge student at appropriate point in lesson - minutes logged on Arbor

 Warning or detention if repeat issue Log on Arbor (L1)

 Shirt untucked/tie Challenge immediately, start and end all lessons by checking uniform and making

 undone appropriate corrections

 Warning or detention if repeat issue

-For persistent uniform issues report to Form Tutor or Key Stage Leader should be
+For persistent uniform issues report to Team Leader or Key Stage Leader should be

 considered

 Log on Arbor (L1)

 Not listening to Stop, remind all students of expectation that they should listen and be

 teacher or peer respectful (RRS)

 Warning or detention if repeated behaviour

 Log on Arbor (L1)

 Lack of homework Complete work in own time i.e. lunchtime

 Warning

-For persistent issues homework report to Form Tutor or Key Stage Leader should
+For persistent issues homework report to Team Leader or Key Stage Leader should

 be considered

 Log on Arbor (L1)

 Persistent disruption to the Stop, remind the student of expectation that they should respect the rights of

-learning environment / unsafe others to learn and the teacher to teach (RRS)
+learning environment / unsafe

 behaviour in a lesson Removal from the lesson to study outside of the learning environment

 physically.

 Log on Arbor (L2)

-, ,